Towards Human-AI Complementarity with Prediction Sets: Conclusions

 In this section, we compare the average accuracy achieved by a simulated human expert using prediction sets constructed with our greedy algorithm, brute force search and conformal prediction on a real multiclass classification task over noisy natural images.
 The simulated human expert follows the mixture of MNLs introduced in Eq.~\ref{eq:empirical-goal}, which is parameterized by the (estimated) confusion matrix of the predictions made by real human experts on their own.\footnote{In Appendix~\ref{app:mnl-evaluation}, we evaluate the goodness of fit of the mixture of MNLs to predictions made by real human experts using a support system based on prediction sets~\cite{straitouri2024designing}.}

 \xhdr{Experimental setup} We experiment with the ImageNet16H dataset~\citep{steyvers2022bayesian}, which was created using $1{,}200$ natural images from the ImageNet Large Scale Visual Recognition Challenge (ILSRVR) 2012 dataset~\citep{russakovsky2015imagenet}.
-More specifically, in the ImageNet16H dataset, each of the above images was used to create four noisy images with different level of phase noise distortion $\omega \in \{80, 95, 110, 125\}$ and the same ground-truth label $y$ from a label set $\Ycal$ of size $n=16$.
+More specifically, in the ImageNet16H dataset, each of the above images was used to create four noisy images with different levels of phase noise distortion $\omega \in \{80, 95, 110, 125\}$ and the same ground-truth label $y$ from a label set $\Ycal$ of size $n=16$.
 In addition, for each noisy image, the dataset contains (approximately) six label predictions made by human experts on their own.
 In our experiments, we run and evaluate each method separately by grouping the above noisy images (and expert predictions) according to their level of noise.
 For each group of images and method, we use the deep neural network classifier VGG-19~\cite{simonyan2014very} after $10$ epochs of fine-tuning as provided by Steyvers et al.~\cite{steyvers2022bayesian}.
 Further, we randomly split the images (and expert predictions) in each group into two disjoint subsets, a calibration set ($800$ images), and a test set ($400$ images).
-We use the calibration set to (i) calibrate the (softmax) outputs of the VGG-19 scores using top-k-label calibration with $k = 5$, (ii) estimate the confusion matrix $\bf C$ that parameterizes the mixture of MNLs used to model the simulated human expert, and (iii) calculate the quantile $\hat{q}_{\alpha}$ used by conformal prediction.
+The accuracy of the (pretrained) VGG-19 classifier on the test set is $0.900 \pm 0.014$ ($\omega=80$), $0.895 \pm 0.009$ ($\omega=95$), $0.857 \pm 0.016$ ($\omega=110$) and $0.792 \pm 0.016$ ($\omega=125$).
+We use the calibration set to (i) calibrate the (softmax) outputs of the VGG-19 scores using top-k-label calibration with $k = 5$, (ii) estimate the confusion matrix $\bf C$ that parameterizes the mixture of MNLs used to model the simulated human expert, and (iii) calculate the quantile $\hat{q}_{\alpha}$ used by conformal prediction \footnote{For \textsc{Raps} and \textsc{Saps}, we further split the calibration set to obtain a (reduced) calibration ($400$ images) and validation ($400$ images) sets to calculate the quantile $\hat{q}_{\alpha}$ and optimize the hyperparameters of \textsc{Raps} and \textsc{Saps}, respectively.}.
 We use the test set to evaluate the average accuracy the simulated expert achieves using prediction sets constructed with our greedy algorithm, brute force search and conformal prediction.
 Here, note that, similarly to in the experiments in synthetic data, our greedy algorithm and brute force search have access to the true mixture of MNLs used to model the simulated human expert.
 We implement conformal prediction using the same non-conformity scores used in the experiments with synthetic data and, for each non-conformity score and group of images, we report the results for the $\alpha$ value under which the expert achieves the highest average test accuracy.
 In Appendix~\ref{app:conformal}, we report results for all $\alpha$ values.
 To obtain error bars, we repeat each experiment $10$~times, sampling different calibration and test sets.